hrushikeshrv/guimath/docs/contributing.md

 This will minify the `editor.html` file and inject the minified HTML in the right place in the `ui.js` file.
 You can then test these changes and complete your patch.

 ## Working With The Form Input's HTML
-If you are working on a patch that requires changing the HTML for the MJXGUI form input, you will need to make changes to the `src/modules/form-input.html` file.
-Once you have made your changes, you will need to inject this HTML into the MJXGUI source for the new HTML to be used.
+If you are working on a patch that requires changing the HTML for the GuiMath form input, you will need to make changes to the `src/modules/form-input.html` file.
+Once you have made your changes, you will need to inject this HTML into the GuiMath source for the new HTML to be used.
 You can do this by running `Grunt`.
 Make sure [Grunt is installed](https://gruntjs.com/getting-started) and follow these steps -

 1. Open the `src/modules/ui.js` file.